 Personal information is information or an opinion, whether or not true, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.
 It may include contact details, date of birth, bank account or credit card details, or other personal details unlikely to be known to other people.

-How do we collect and hold personal information.
+How do we collect personal information

-We may collect personal information as follows:
+We will generally collect your personal information from you directly.
+For example, we may collect personal information directly as follows:

-- when we interact with you.
+- when you interact with us.

 Why do we collect personal information?